Reasoning about identifier spaces: How to make Chord correct

 From (1-4), we know that the graph of {\it splitBestSucc} is an inverted forest (a ``biological'' forest, with roots on the bottom and leaves on the top).
 Each tree is rooted at a $p_d$ node.

 (5) A maximal path is ordered by identifiers.
 Contrary to this statement, let the path contain {\it [x, ..., y, ..., z]} where not {\it between [x, y, z]}.
 Because the path is acyclic, {\it x, y,} and {\it z} are all distinct.
 From {\it IncludedReversesBetween}, {\it includedIn [z, y, x]}.
-So the disordered path segment {\it [x, ..., y, ..., z]} wraps around the identifier ring exactly as depicted in Figure~\ref{fig:osl}.
-Note that a path in a {\it splitBestSucc} graph is not the same as an ESL, which was the original subject of Figure~\ref{fig:osl}, but shares some properties with it.
+So the disordered path segment {\it [x, ..., y, ..., z]} wraps around the identifier ring exactly as the ESL does in Figure~\ref{fig:osl}.

-From the figure, we can see that {\it x} cannot be a principal node $p_s$, because it is skipped by the path segment from {\it y} to {\it z}.
-Also {\it z} cannot be a principal node $p_d$, because it is skipped by the path segment from {\it x} to {\it y}.
-Also {\it y} cannot be a principal node, by definition, because it is interior to a {\it splitBestSucc} path.
-So this disordered path segment skips {\it every} principal node in identifier space, which contradicts (3).